BA (Hons) Media Production

 As a student of USW, you’ll have access to lots of free resources to support your study and learning, such as textbooks, publications, online journals, laptops, and plenty of remote-access resources.
 Whilst in most cases these resources are more than sufficient in supporting you with completing your course, additional costs, both obligatory and optional, may be required or requested for the likes of travel, memberships, experience days, stationery, printing, or equipment.

 |Additional assessment or memberships: Exhibition Presentation||£200||

-Graduates have pursued successful careers in film, TV and radio production and presentation, press and public relations, web design and journalism.
+Graduates from our Media Production degree have pursued successful careers in film, TV and radio production and presentation, press and public relations, web design and journalism.